Share on Facebook Tweet (Share on Twitter) Share on Linkedin

 Get essential documents signed in a flash

 3. Employment Agreements: Employment agreements, such as offer letters and employment contracts, often require a wet signature to indicate that the employee has read and agreed to the terms of the agreement.
+This requirement is rapidly changing with more and more employers being comfortable accepting electronic signatures.

 4. Government Forms: Many government forms, such as tax forms, passport applications, and voter registration forms, require a wet signature to verify the identity of the person signing the document and to ensure the accuracy and integrity of the information provided.